Build a rock for a FastAPI application

 Note

-Depending on your network, this step can take a couple of minutes to finish.
+Depending on the network, this step can take a couple of minutes to finish.

 ROCKCRAFT_ENABLE_EXPERIMENTAL_EXTENSIONS is required whilst the FastAPI extension is experimental.

-Once Rockcraft has finished packing the FastAPI rock, you’ll find a new file in your working directory (an OCI archive) with the .rock extension:
+Once Rockcraft has finished packing the FastAPI rock, we’ll find a new file in the project’s working directory (an OCI archive) with the .rock extension:

 ls *.rock -l --block-size=MB